A554551N/RPGNotebook/7thSeaLysa/20231123 Session Notes.md

 > Completed 20231123
 - With [[Rafe Gage]] safe for the time being, [[Saoirse]] turns her attention to the missing [[Tessera Bernoulli]] ([[GM Story - The Sisters of Sophia]]).
 	- She sends [[Giovanni Bernoulli]] a letter, claiming to have been attacked and his sister kidnapped in the ensuing struggle.
+- [[Saoirse]] takes [[Rafe Gage]] to Rakhill's hideout, she find a strange metamorphosing blob of metal there and claims it as a **Signature Item**.
+It can take the form of anything the bearer focuses on and retain that shape until given a new shape to assume.